vince2003/ICDAR2019_binarization/README.md

 $ python binarize_a.py arg1 arg2

-+ arg1: direction of folder of input Images  ( default: “./input/” ) ( you should put input images in folder: ./input/  and $ python binarize_a.py)
++ arg1: direction of input Images  ( default: “./input/” ) ( you should put input images in folder: ./input/  and $ python binarize_a.py)

-+ arg2: direction of folder of result ( default: “./result_a/” )
++ arg2: direction of result ( default: “./result_a/” )

 EX: